-- Waste will be managed and removed as soon as possible, so as to keep the quarantine area available for use. - 5.6.3 Secondly, in the event of a fire waste may be moved into the quarantine area, to prevent fire spreading, by moving it away from burning wastes, or to facilitate extinguishing the fire by allowing a wider area to cool or smother the waste (assuming that it can be moved safely and this will not increase the risk of fire spreading). - 5.6.4 The external quarantine bay drains into the MRF building. - 5.7 Fire Detection and Suppression Systems - 5.7.1 Systems and measures to support the detection and suppression of fires will be present across the site to ensure that any instance of fire can be quickly identified and subsequently brought under control in a safe manner.
-Further information is provided in Section 6.
+- 5.6.1 The quarantine area is shown on the site layout plan provided as Drawing SHF118.
+The quarantine area will be approximately 8m by 6m and will be an internal bay on the north side of the MRF. - 5.6.2 The quarantine area will have a dual purpose.
+Firstly, it will be used to segregate any hot loads, to ensure they are kept away from other wastes and prevent fire spreading.
+Waste will be managed and removed as soon as possible so as to keep the quarantine area available for use. - 5.6.3 Secondly, in the event of a fire waste may be moved into the quarantine area, to prevent fire spreading, by moving it away from burning wastes, or to facilitate extinguishing the fire by allowing a wider are to cool or smother the waste (assuming that it can be moved safely, and this will not increase the risk of fire spreading).

+5.7 Fire Detection and Suppression Systems

+5.7.1 Systems and measures to support the detection and suppression of fires will be present across the site to ensure that any instance of fire can be quickly identified and subsequently brought under control in a safe manner.
+Further information Provided in Section 6.